Karl Wilhelm, Duke of Saxe-Meiningen

 Karl Wilhelm was Duke of Saxe-Meiningen from 1763-1782.
 He was born in the Imperial Free City of Frankfurt, now in the German state of Hesse, on November 19, 1754, to Anton Ulrich, Duke of Saxe-Meiningen and Charlotte Amalie of Hesse-Philippsthal.
 Karl Wilhelm had seven siblings:

-At just eight years old, he succeeded his father as Duke of Saxe-Meiningen.
+At just eight years old, Karl Wilhelm succeeded his father as Duke of Saxe-Meiningen.
 Because of his age, his mother served as Regent and was instrumental in bringing the duchy back from the brink of financial and economic disaster.
 Following his mother’s example, Karl Wilhelm worked to reduce the size of his court and help restore the finances of the duchy.
 He promoted education for the people of Saxe-Meiningen and founded one of the first teachers’ colleges.

 Karl Wilhelm married Princess Luise of Stolberg-Gedern on June 5, 1780, in Gedern, Principality of Stolberg-Gedern, now in the German state of Hesse.
 She was the daughter of Christian Karl, Prince of Stolberg-Gedern and Countess Eleonore of Reuss-Lobenstein.
 They had no children.

 Karl Wilhelm died in Sonneberg, Duchy of Saxe-Meiningen, now in Thuringia, Germany, on July 21, 1782, at just 27 years old.
 He was initially buried at the Castle Church at Elisabethenburg Palace, in Meiningen, Duchy of Saxe-Meiningen, now in Thuringia, Germany.
 His remains were later moved to the Meiningen municipal cemetery in 1977.
-He was succeeded by his younger brother, Georg I.
+He was succeeded by his younger brother Georg I.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.